coreymoore/nexus-accessibility/README.md

 - Some accessibility properties do not properly display.
 - Potential access barriers on the tooltip or extension menu, as full accessibility testing has not yet been completed.
 I did try to minimize as many barriers as possible during development but I used a very quick iterative process and may have missed some.
 - The focus order of the close button in the tooltip is not correct.
-- I think there may not be enough contrast for the ARIA attributes section text?
 - The code is a bit spaghetti at this time.
 The plan is to go back and refine it manually before release.

 ## Features